Universal-Team/db/docs/_3ds/fmsx3ds.md

   You can use it with choosing "/[Start Debugger]" item in the fMSX3DS system menu.<br>

-  Then press A button to step in, B button to debugger menu.</p>
+  Then press A button to step over, B button to debugger menu.</p>

   <p dir="auto">-Fied bug that SCC sounds missing in MANBOW2.</p>